SuaveIV/FamilyBot/scripts/README.md

 # FamilyBot Scripts

-This directory contains utility scripts for managing FamilyBot's cache and database operations.
+This directory contains a suite of powerful utility scripts for managing FamilyBot's database, cache, and overall performance.

 ## Database Population Scripts

 ### `populate_database.py` - Standalone Database Population

-A comprehensive script that populates the FamilyBot database with game data without requiring Discord interaction.
-Perfect for initial setup or complete database rebuilds.
+A comprehensive script that populates the FamilyBot database with game data, wishlists, and family library information without requiring Discord interaction.
+This script is perfect for initial setup or complete database rebuilds.

 ### `populate_prices.py` - Wishlist Price Data Population

-A specialized script that pre-populates both Steam Store prices and ITAD historical price data for **family wishlist games only**. **Perfect for Steam Summer/Winter Sales** when you want maximum speed for deal detection commands.
+A specialized script that pre-populates both Steam Store prices and ITAD historical price data for **family wishlist games only**.
+This is **essential for maximizing performance during Steam Summer/Winter Sales** when you want to achieve the fastest possible deal detection speeds.

 #### Features